 Yes, they can.
 Gaumata, the cultural figure of the mother cow, shows us calm presence and steady attention.
 By observing her and practicing soft gaze and breath-mirroring, we can learn patience and nonjudgmental care.
 These practices help reduce stress and increase kindness towards others.

-What exactly is Gaumata, and why does she hold significance for readers around the world?
+What exactly is Gaumata, and why does she hold such deep significance in India?

 How should we begin observing Gaumata responsibly and ethically?